-Additionally, the Student Government is responsible for organizing, coordinating, and promoting events on campus, provides assistance, guidance, and funding to clubs and organizations, and also participates in meetings regarding campus affairs in order to implement policy changes that determine how the institution is run.
+Additionally, the student government is responsible for organizing, coordinating, and promoting events on campus, providing assistance, guidance, and funding to clubs and organizations, and also participating in meetings regarding campus affairs to implement policy changes that determine how the institution is run.

-The Accounting Society was created for the purpose of further equipping students the knowledge and a community that goes beyond the classroom.
-It achieves so by inviting guest speakers who currently work in the field to share their insight with students.
+The Accounting Society was created to further equip students with the knowledge and a community that goes beyond the classroom.
+It achieves so by inviting guest speakers who currently work in the field to share their insights with students.
 Speakers range from Public Accounting firms, the private industry, regulating agencies, and CPA review course providers.
 The Society creates an opportunity for students to network with guest speakers in the field, as well as share internship and full-time job opportunities.
-In hopes of promoting the schools Franciscan Spirit, the Society will make the effort to volunteer and participate in charitable work.
+In hopes of promoting the school's Franciscan Spirit, the Society will make the effort to volunteer and participate in charitable work.

-The Entrepreneur Club at St Francis College brings together the most creative action orientated student entrepreneurs in a community where ideas flow freely and new ventures grow.
+The Entrepreneur Club at St Francis College brings together the most creative action-orientated student entrepreneurs in a community where ideas flow freely and new ventures grow.
 Meetings are an open forum for all St Francis College students to discuss their latest business ideas, find business partners and interact with experienced entrepreneurs.
-The club will host speakers, provide mentorship to club members, give presentations and through lectures, panel discussions, interactive workshops will help students gain unique insight and connections to the world of venturing.
+The club hosts speakers, provides mentorship to club members, and gives presentations, lectures, panel discussions, and interactive workshops that will help students gain unique insight and connections to the world of venturing.